JieyuWu/ToyotaMod/Toyota-Lexus.md

 ## Lateral Control

-Control over the steering wheel.
+Control over the steering wheel.  openpilot handles lateral control for all supported Toyota/Lexus vehicles.
+However, some TSSP vehicles may have jerky non-precise steering as noted in [Steering Sensor](https://github.com/commaai/openpilot/wiki/Toyota-Lexus#steering-sensor).

 ### Torque